Mercy Gardens

 Contributing to a Resilient, Market-Based Local Food System

-So, a person can swipe $20 weekly in SNAP and receive $20 toward SNAP-eligible items and $20 in free vouchers toward produce.
+Here’s how it works: a shopper can use $20 in SNAP benefits each week and receive an additional $20 in free vouchers specifically for fresh produce.

 Mercy Market 2024